jreyesv063/wprime_plus_b/README.md

   --tag TAG             tag of the submitted jobs (default test) --eos EOS             wheter to copy or not output files to EOS (default False)
 ```
 By running this script, a desired processor is executed at some facility, defined by the `--facility` flag.
-[Coffea-Casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html) is faster and more convenient, however still somewhat experimental so for large inputs and/or processors which may require heavier cpu/memory using HTCondor at lxplus is recommended (click [here](https://batchdocs.web.cern.ch/local/quick.html) for more info).
+[Coffea-Casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html) is faster and more convenient, however still somewhat experimental so for large inputs and/or processors which may require heavier cpu/memory using HTCondor at lxplus is recommended.

 You can select the executor to run the processor using the `--executor` flag.
 Three executors are available: `iterative`, `futures`, and `dask`.
 The `iterative` executor uses a single worker, while the `futures` executor uses the number of workers specified by the `--workers` flag.
 The `dask` executor uses Dask functionalities to scale up the analysis (only available at coffea-casa).